What a DBR session can feel like

 • noticing what your body is doing right now

-If you’ve had a hard week, we might prioritise stabilisation for the session rather than processing.
+If you have had a hard week, we may prioritise stabilisation in that session rather than moving into processing.

 • one trigger from the week